 A single bunless burger from popular fast food joints like Wendy’s or McDonald's has almost 20 grams of fats and over 20 grams of protein, perfect for keto diets.

-Other places such as In-N-Out will let your switch a bun with lettuce wraps and these are great low-carb options.
+Other places, such as In-N-Out, will let you switch a bun with lettuce wraps, and these are great low-carb options.